drugs and handcuffs

 • Third offense or subsequent offense attracts between 5-20 years of imprisonment or fines up to $20,000

-Crack and Powder Cocaine
+Possession with Intent to Distribute Crack and Powder Cocaine

 Unlike most states, SC lacks different criminal penalties for cocaine base and powder cocaine, meaning the PWID of the two substances are considered the same.
 The possession of these two drugs attracts a felony charge under South Carolina law.
 Possession of more than one gram of cocaine result in: